-A lot of people in the United States assume that drug abuse and addiction problems stem mainly from street drugs, such as cocaine, heroin or meth.
+A lot of people in the United States assume that drug abuse and addiction problems stem mainly from street drugs, such as cocaine, heroin, or meth.
 Indeed, these illicit drugs are claiming thousands of lives left and right, but another type of substance abuse is also causing problems across the country.
 Addictions to painkillers are popping up around the nation in frightening numbers.
 Women seem to be particularly affected by these addictions.
-Frighteningly, signs of painkiller addiction are sometimes hard to spot but definitely need detox and rehab for recovery.
+Frighteningly, the signs of painkiller addiction are sometimes hard to spot but definitely need detox and rehab for recovery.
 It is important to know the signs so you can protect your loved ones from succumbing to addiction.

 Signs of Painkiller Addiction

 Not acting like oneself

 Often, people who have this form of addiction start acting oddly.
 For example, they may have moments of euphoria and excitement followed closely by depression and introversion.
 This is one of the more obvious signs of an addiction.
 If your loved one has been acting out of the ordinary, it is important to keep an eye on them.

 Addicts often stop attending school or work.
 They may also have trouble with the law or school officials as a result of their addiction problems.
 Once people prioritize feeding their addiction over their everyday duties, it is important to reach out for help

-If you or someone you know is struggling with a painkiller addiction, you’ll need to go to an inpatient rehab and detox center.
-Here, the individual with the addiction will go through withdrawal during the detox process.
+If you or someone you know is struggling with a painkiller addiction, you will need to go to an inpatient drug rehab and detox center.
+Here, the individual struggling with the addiction will go through withdrawal during the detox process.
 Withdrawal can be a frightening experience, but with the addiction help of inpatient rehab professionals, the symptoms are made much less severe.